Navigation in the Browser

 The whole solution consists of different parts:

-A Raspberry Pi with the server software (avnav_server.py), that is reading the connected devices (NMEA via serial-USB converter – like PL 2303), Bluetooth GPS, multiplexing and storing the data and providing them via WLAN
+A Raspberry Pi with the server software reading the connected devices (e.g. NMEA via serial-USB converter – like PL 2303), Bluetooth GPS, multiplexing and storing the data and providing them via WLAN

-A variant of this software for the desktop (Windows/OSx/Linux) for converting and preparing the charts
+A variant of this software for the desktop (Windows/OSx/Linux) to convert and prepare the charts

-On the client devices there is only a browser.
-All the navigation is handled by the AvNav WebApp that is downloaded from the raspi.
+Variant 2: the client device just runs a browser.
+All the navigation is handled by the AvNav WebApp provided by the raspi.
 There is no need for any other installed software on the device, only a current HTML5 browser (tested: Chrome Windows, OSX, Safari, Android starting 4.4 – Chrome/Stock/Boat Browser, IOS, Blackberry stockBrowser, WebBrowser mini).

-The java script app provides all the basic navigation functions on raster charts (gemf,mbtiles) or OESenc vector charts including AIS display, waypoint navigation, routes, tracks,...
-The charts being used by the web app must be installed on the raspberry.
+The java script app provides all basic navigation functions on raster charts (gemf, mbtiles) or oeSENC vector charts including AIS display, waypoint navigation, routes, tracks,...
+The charts to be used by the web app must be installed on the raspberry.

-If you have chart formats that cannot be handled directly in the app you have to convert them into gemf - using avnav at the desktop (or directly on the pi within the App).
-The converter can handle the following formats:
+Chart formats that cannot be handled directly in the app must be converted to gemf using AvNav at the desktop (or directly on the pi within the App).
+The converter can process the following formats:

 All chart sources that can be read by GDAL software (especially BSB)